 Pour the bean puree, coconut milk, evaporated milk, salt, sugar, vanilla, cinnamon, cloves and sweet potatoes into a big pot and simmer over low heat.
 Simmer until the sweet potatoes are cooked through, stirring regularly to avoid sticking.

-Next up, add your raisins, and simmer for approximately ten minutes.
+Add your raisins, and simmer for approximately ten minutes.
 Remove the cinnamon sticks and the cloves too (optional to remove cloves).
 Remove the entire dish from the heat and cool to room temperature.
 This process will allow the cream of beans to thicken and get to a perfect consistency.

 Chill your habichuelas con Dulce before serving.
 This dish can be served with cassava bread and butter or cookies inside the beans.